Leaflet/Leaflet/docs/examples/map-panes/index.md

 We can use the defaults for the basemap tiles and some overlays like GeoJSON layers, but we have to define a custom pane for the labels, so they show on top of the GeoJSON data.

-Custom map panes are created on a per-map basis, so first create an instance of `L.Map` and the pane:
+Custom map panes are created on a per-map basis, so first create an instance of `LeafletMap` and the pane:

     const map = new LeafletMap('map');